dan-leo/thesis/workbook.md

 Spent the whole day fiddling with UDP, TCP solutions to essentially create a double-barrow shotgun which waits for both cameras to be ready before taking a simultaneous shot.
 The shots may be 20ms out, but it is sufficiently small to be satisfactorily aligned.

+*lapse*

+Thursday 7-9-2017

+Discovered aerobotics.
+Will be handy.

+Thursday 15-9-2017

+Finally replaced faulty 433 MHz transceiver.
+Technician was poor and had sent to me three faulty ones previosly, so I went there to sort it out.